There are so many quotes I love about living an authentic life.

-And here is one by a more modern day philosopher:
+And here is one from a more modern day philosopher:

 “If you don’t know yourself, you don’t know your nature.
 If you don’t know your nature, you don’t know where to exist.
 By knowing your nature, knowing yourself, you know what to be and how to live.
 And that only comes from knowledge of self, knowing yourself.”

 “ Who are you?
 Who the fuck are you?”

 How long does it take to know yourself?